lorenzocampanile/mysql-from-latin1-to-utf8-py/README.md

 ## Why this script if there is already the Nic Jasma one?

-The company I work for had some hundreds of VPS with this problem, intall PHP on all the machines just for run the Nic Jasma's script isn't desirable.
+The company I work for had some hundreds of VPS with this problem, install PHP on all the machines just for run the Nic Jasma's script isn't desirable.
 My boss preferred a Python version (**rightfully**) so here we are.